Chinese famine of 1942–1943: Death toll

 Anthony Garnaut, an historian at the University of Melbourne, puts the famine deaths to be "well under one million", probably around 700,000.
 The official count of 1,484,983, compiled in 1943, was grossly exaggerated as it included fertility loss (decline in births) and outward migration.
 Quantitative calculations found that "fertility loss and excess deaths would have made a similar contribution to total population loss [of combined 1,484,983]", according to Garnaut.
 Another common incorrect figure, 3 to 5 millions deaths, is "generally unsourced or based on the estimates of eyewitnesses such as Theodore White, and without reference to detailed demographic data".
-Such high-end estimate tends to make the Great Chinese famine in 1959–1961 look less deadly in comparison.
+Such a high estimate tends to make the Great Chinese famine in 1959–1961 look less deadly in comparison.
 Lloyd Eastman writes that two to three million died as a result of the famine, which caused a further 3,000,000 to leave the province as refugees.

 This table shows the county by county breakdown of the 1943 official count of 1,484,983.
 The figures are a useful comparison among counties of famine severity rather than as an accurate depiction of the death toll.